-Unlocking 25% More Conversions with In-App Gift Card Redemptions
+Unlocking 25% More Conversions with In-App eVoucher Redemptions

 AIR MILES eVoucher redemption redesign